digitallyinduced/ihp/Guide/package-management.markdown

     haskellEnv
 ```

 This will install version 0.3.0.0 of the google-oauth2 package, as this is the latest version available in the package set used by IHP.
-For our specific application need we want to use version 0.2.2, an older version of this package.
+For our specific application requirements, we want to use version 0.2.2, an older version of this package.

 To use the older version of the package we need to override the package definition.
 To do this you need to install install `cabal2nix` first: